Frequently Asked Questions: Wedding Music

 Does it cost extra to have a second musician?

-As well as the actual ceremony music performance on the day, a quote for ceremony music is inclusive of:
+In addition to the actual music performance on the day, my initial quote for ceremony music includes the following:

 How do we book you?